Workers' Rights: Breaks

 It can be worthwhile including your staff’s rights to breaks within your employment contract to avoid confusion.

-And while you’re required to adhere to legal break requirements and honour your employees’ rights to lunch breaks and toilet breaks you do have control over when they take them.
+And while you’re required to adhere to legal break requirements and honour your employees’ rights to one uninterrupted 20-minute rest break if they work more than 6 hours a day, you have control over when they take them.
 For example:

 • Staff don’t have to take their break entitlement in the middle of the day, it just can’t be tagged on at the start or finish of it—it’s possible to take a break at 9:15 am if desired.